 If you've never had St. Louis Gooey Butter Cake, I am very sorry.

-Imagine if you will, a giant cheese danish that fills a 9×13 cake pan, that’s a gooey butter cake.
+Imagine if you will, a giant cheese danish that fills a 9x13 cake pan.
+That's pretty much what a St. Louis-style gooey butter cake is.

 You must drop everything and make this cake.